EnthusiasticTeslim/CSC7343-FinalProject/README.md

 4. If you're using machine learning models, the `models` folder is where you can save and load trained models.
 5. If you have any datasets or data resources, place them in the `data` folder.

 Feel free to contribute, open issues, or submit pull requests if you have any improvements or ideas to share.
-Happy molecule generation!
+Happy pretraining!

 ## License